 Exemption from Withholding

 If a tax treaty between the United States and your country provides an exemption from, or a reduced rate of, withholding for certain items of income, you should notify the payor of the income (the withholding agent) of your foreign status to claim the benefits of the treaty.
-Generally, you do this by filing Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding with the withholding agent.
+Generally, you do this by filing Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding or W-8 BEN-E, Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) with the withholding agent.

-A reduced rate of withholding applies to a foreign person that provides a Form W-8BEN claiming a reduced rate of withholding under an income tax treaty only if the foreign person provides a U.S. Taxpayer Identification Number (TIN) (except for certain marketable securities) and certifies that:
+A reduced rate of withholding applies to a foreign person that provides a Form W-8BEN or W-8BEN-E claiming a reduced rate of withholding under an income tax treaty only if the foreign person provides a U.S. or foreign Taxpayer Identification Number (TIN) (except for certain marketable securities) and certifies that:

 - It is a resident of a treaty country;